 Sad is it when an individual loses his first love-the pardoned and saved sinner's ardent love to his Redeemer and Saviour; sadder still when a church loses its first love.
 What was the first love of the church in Ephesus?
 We learn what it was from Paul's epistle to that church.
 The love of her espousals; the love of the Bride to the heavenly Bridegroom, who loved her and gave Himself for her, raised her up together, and seated her in heavenly places in Himsplf, as members of His body, the purchase of His blood, and sealed by His Spirit-that great mystery, Christ and the Church.
-Has this first love of the Church ever been regained?
-Not only the church in Ephesus, but the Church in general, has left her first love.
+Has this first love of the Church in general, has left her first love.